harmony-one/h/progress/rikako-hatoya.md

+2025-10-08 Wed: Went over Theo's "true hodl" XIRR calculation with the team, [modified calculation](https://docs.google.com/spreadsheets/d/1IrqoZYrYAiVjZnjPyuSmoMoKoZvOicTaBStWJfHtf6Q/edit?gid=621234748#gid=621234748) and rewrote the documentation [here (check 10/08 entry)](https://docs.google.com/document/d/1ofKwx2V15DGb5cAe2v6Q_fMZkMHYTz0JZKXjAr4cynw/edit?tab=t.0) (result: XIRR=7.45%).
+Downloading of Aaron's updated database to get returns data and checking through Artem's yield basis overall performance calculation.

+2025-10-07 Tue: Write-up and comparison of 4 different XIRR calculations come across the team and verifying numbers with Artem's bot.
+More look into yield basis.

+2025-10-06 Mon: Checked Li's XIRR_hodl calculation and reseraching of how to check XIRR or the best method to calculate returns metrics including impermanent loss, recalculated XIRR using Artem's method of including IL as inflow.
+More reserach into yield basis.

+---

+2025-10-05 Sun (1.5h): Started looking into documents on yield basis.
+Also checked calculations for XIRR with hodl again.

+2025-10-04 Sat (1.0h): Looked into Li's calculation with XIRR and impermanent loss.

+2025-10-03 Fri: Recalculation of PnL in cycles using HODL, LP, and with the new capital.
+Looking into discrepancy with Theo's calculation.

+2025-10-02 Thu: Examining the edge case of different swap transactions at same block number but different block index: Modified script to additionally output the block index for the actual action event (mint, burn, or collect) and the closest swap events.
+Fixed bug in script to accurately the closest swap transactions down to the block index level (data added to [Theo's spreadsheet](https://docs.google.com/spreadsheets/d/1n9RcOjAdbucDt7wTD9sxfWSKMVMdGR7ltFoNmBGtLxA/edit?usp=sharing).

+2025-10-01 Wed: Combined everyone's cbBTC prices obtained using our newest method (mint: closest swap before, burn: closest swap after) and checked for deviations (spreadhsheet [here](https://docs.google.com/spreadsheets/d/12TKTVpuZymmYUc7BVuAmUNIAEzVVKWIzo-713hASzxU/edit?usp=sharing)).
+My results were mostly the same with Artem and Theo except for 4 transactions, which came from different block index.

+2025-09-30 Tue: [Re-calculated](https://docs.google.com/spreadsheets/d/1cAvk6cwymqR0ihy_WwQhtMflAUaf3g7FktwP4jilRZ0/edit?gid=543416754#gid=543416754) returns using data from Philipp (cbBTC price from Binance API, total active hours).
+Wrote script to get price of cbBTC at the closest swap block after burn transaction and added output [here](https://docs.google.com/spreadsheets/d/12TKTVpuZymmYUc7BVuAmUNIAEzVVKWIzo-713hASzxU/edit?gid=1569187273#gid=1569187273).

+2025-09-29 Mon: [Worked](https://docs.google.com/spreadsheets/d/1cAvk6cwymqR0ihy_WwQhtMflAUaf3g7FktwP4jilRZ0/edit?gid=173868313#gid=173868313) on impermanent loss, fees, net profit, and returns calculation.
+Re-checking calculation for BTC price and returns.

+---

 ### **2025 Q4 Goals (Draft)**

 In Q4, I will continue contributing to our liquidity provisioning strategy project by helping establish baseline wallets that enable the team to fully verify transaction-level return reconstructions.
 My focus will be on cross-verifying results across multiple sources (archival nodes, subgraphs, Dune) and producing output files that serve as a reliable ground truth, ensuring strategies and data are both transparent and replicable.